hutou/tablo/README.md

 ### Headings

 A formatted table can optionally include a title, subtitle and footer.
-Each of these elements is of type Title, SubTitle or Footer, inherited from the abstract class Heading (see API).
+Each of these elements is of type Heading (see API).

 By default, when the table is initialized, their value is `nil`, so nothing is displayed.